 When I first got started with my income reports, much of my blog income came from working as a Pinterest virtual assistant.

-Since launching Believe In A Budget in 2015, a lot has happened over the past two and a half years.
+Since launching Believe In A Budget in 2015, a lot has happened since then.

-Here's how I made the progression from a Pinterest virtual assistant to teaching multiple Pinterest courses, creating Pinterest products and speaking about Pinterest.
+Here’s how I made the progression from a Pinterest virtual assistant to teaching multiple Pinterest courses, creating Pinterest products and speaking about Pinterest at conferences and workshops.

 I started my freelance career as a Pinterest virtual assistant completely by accident.